Professor Sheena Murray

 Sheena Murray is an Assistant Professor of Economics at University of Tennessee Chattanooga.
 She joined the Department of Finance and Economics in the Fall of 2018, and is excited to be a member of the Gary W. Rollins School of Business.

 Professor Murray specializes in labor and applied econometrics, with a focus on household decisions and economic demography.
-Chapters from her dissertation, An Empirical Exploration of the Determinants of Divorce, have been published in Economics Bulletin and are currently under review at the European Journal of Population Economics.
-Additionally, she worked on weather induced migration and has a publication in the International Migration Review.
-A recent project on how broadband access affects marriage and divorce in the US was published in the Review of Economics of the Household.
-Current working papers include research on the pro-cyclicality of divorce, technology and fertility rates, and a joint project on how conditions in graduate school can affect lifetime co-authorship rates.
+Chapters from her dissertation, An Empirical Exploration of the Determinants of Divorce, have been published in Economics Bulletin and are currently under review at Explorations in Economic History.
+Additionally, she worked on weather-induced migration and has a publication in the International Migration Review.
+A project on how broadband access affects marriage and divorce in the US was published in the Review of Economics of the Household.
+Recently, a joint project examining how conditions in graduate school can affect lifetime co-authorship rates with Andrew Hussay and Wendy Stock was published by Economic Inquiry, and a working paper on long-acting contraception received a revise and resubmit from Applied Economic Letters.
+Other working papers include projects that examine the pro-cyclicality of divorce, technology and fertility rates, and how broadband impacts labor markets in urban and rural areas differently.